mensbeam/Arsse/README.md

 - The default sort order of the `getHeadlines` operation normally uses custom sorting for "special" feeds; The Arsse's default sort order is equivalent to `feed_dates` for all feeds
 - The `getCounters` operation normally omits members with zero unread; The Arsse includes everything to appease some clients

-#### Errors and ambiguities
+#### Other notes

 - TTRSS accepts base64-encoded passwords, though this is undocumented; The Arsse accepts base64-encoded passwords as well
 - TTRSS sometimes returns an incorrect count from the `setArticleLabel` operation; The Arsse returns a correct count in all cases
 - TTRSS sometimes returns out-of-date cached information; The Arsse does not use caches as TTRSS does, so information is always current
 - TTRSS returns results for _feed_ ID `-3` when providing the `getHeadlines` operation with _category_ ID `-3`; The Arsse retuns the correct results
-- The protocol doucmentation advises not to use `limit` or `skip` together with `unread_only` for the `getFeeds` operation as it produces unpredictable results; The Arsse produces predictable results
+- The protocol doucmentation advises not to use `limit` or `skip` together with `unread_only` for the `getFeeds` operation as it produces unpredictable results; The Arsse produces predictable results by first retrieving all unread feeds and then applying `skip` and `limit`
-- The protocol documentation on values for the `view_mode` parameter of the `getHeadlines` operation is out of date; The Arsse matches the actual implementation and supports the undocumented `published` and `has_note` values
+- The protocol documentation on values for the `view_mode` parameter of the `getHeadlines` operation is out of date; The Arsse matches the actual implementation and supports the undocumented `published` and `has_note` values exposed by the Web user interface
 - The protocol documentation makes mention of a `search_mode` parameter for the `getHeadlines` operation, but this seems to be ignored; The Arsse does not implement it
 - The protocol documentation makes mention of an `output_mode` parameter for the `getCounters` operation, but this seems to be ignored; The Arsse does not implement it
 - The documentation for the `getCompactHeadlines` operation states the default value for `limit` is 20, but the reference implementation defaults to unlimited; The Arsse also defaults to unlimited